Overview

 Knysna is a picturesque town with a beautiful lagoon, surrounded by lush forests and mountains.
 One of the most iconic landmarks of the region is the Knysna Heads.
 These towering sandstone cliffs mark the entrance to the lagoon, where the waters of the Indian Ocean meet the calm lagoon.

 For us, the highlight of Knysna was staying at Knysna Elephant Park, where you can sleep next to the bedroom of the elephants.
-It’s a very unique experience to see how they sleep and hear them snoring, trumpeting and yes … even farting at night.
+It’s a very unique experience to see how they sleep and hear them snoring, trumpeting, and yes … even farting at night.

 Besides sleeping with the elephants, they also offer different experiences to interact with the elephants (all ethical), which you can also book without staying overnight.

-Tip: book your night between the elephants here.
+Tip: Book your night between the elephants here.

 Plettenberg bay

 Plettenberg Bay is a place that you should not miss.
-Here we have had one of our most unforgettable experiences ever: snorkeling with seals.
+Here we have had one of our most unforgettable experiences ever: we went snorkeling with seals.
 The seals are super playful and curious.
 An activity that you should definitely do during your trip through South Africa.

 Bloukrans Bridge

-The Bloukrans Bridge is a 216 meter high bridge and an iconic landmark located along the Garden Route.
+The Bloukrans Bridge is a 216-meter-high bridge and an iconic landmark located along the Garden Route.
 This bridge is known as the world’s highest commercial bungee jump.
-Its location in this beautiful environment, makes it the perfect place for an unforgettable bungee jump experience.
+Its location in this beautiful environment makes it the perfect place for an unforgettable bungee jump experience.
 It is definitely an experience you must have had once in your life (at least, if you’re not afraid of heights).

 Tsitsikamma National Park

 Tsitsikamma National Park is a must-visit destination if you love nature and hiking.
-This national park is full of dramatic landscapes, beautiful hiking trails, stunning views, endless beaches and suspension bridges.
+This national park is full of dramatic landscapes, beautiful hiking trails, stunning views, endless beaches, and suspension bridges.

 The Mouth Trail is the must-do trail.
 This hike takes you to the Storms River Mouth, where the Storms River meets the sea.
-You can explore the area via the suspension bridges and walkways, providing incredible views of the river, the gorge and the crashing waves.
+You can explore the area via the suspension bridges and walkways, providing incredible views of the river, the gorge, and the crashing waves.

-You can also explore the Storms river during a kayak tour, allowing you to experience the beauty of the river up close into the breathtaking gorge.
+You can also explore the Storms River during a kayak tour, allowing you to experience the beauty of the river up close into the breathtaking gorge.

 Addo elephant park

 It’s time to go wildlife spotting!
-Addo elephant Park is the third largest national Park in South Africa.
+Addo Elephant Park is the third largest national Park in South Africa.
 This park is home to 600 elephants and many other animals.
 If you are lucky, you can even see the Big Five!

-You can explore this park both on a self drive or on a game drive.
-We recommend doing a self drive in this park.
-The main road has a distance of 64km, so you can actually do it in one day.
+You can explore this park both on a self-drive or on a game drive.
+We recommend doing a self-drive in this park.
+The main road has a distance of 64 km, so you can actually do it in one day.

 Hotel Tip: One of the most unique places we stayed was at Once Upon a Dome in Port Elizabeth.
 It is the perfect place to stay on your way to Addo Elephant Park.
 It is a stargazing dome, with a hot tub, chill net, barbecue… literally everything you could wish for.

-2 – 3 week alternative: The next part of the route depends on how much time you have.
+3 – 4 week alternative: The next part of the route depends on how much time you have.

 You can either take a domestic flight between Port Elizabeth and Durban, to save time and continue this route in St Lucia.
 Alternatively, you can drive and add some stops like Lesotho, Sani Pass and/or Drakensberg.